ctevans/Databases-in-the-Physical-Layer/README.md

 This project is divided into three phases.

+    Phase 1: Parsing of a large volume of reviews.

+    Phase 2: Loading parsed files into a database.

+    Phase 3: Creating a query program / structure to access the database.

+Files of note:

+    [PYTHON] p2.py: Parses a given bulk file of reviews

+    [SCRIPT] thisIsTheSortCommand: Sorts and removes duplicates within files produced by p2.py

+    [PYTHON] loadIntoDatabase.py: The file that takes the sorted files from thisIsTheSortCommand and puts them into the database.

 ### Phase #1: Parsing
 Language: Python 3.x
+File associated with this: p2.py

 Given a huge dump of reviews... let's parse it into something that we can later load into a database and actually make use of.